tmlx1990/fesod/docs/en-US/community/contribution.md

 ### Workspace Preparation

-Developing FastExcel requires **Maven 3.8** and **JDK (Java Development Kit)**.
-Currently, the development environment requires **Java 21** or higher, but during compilation, you must use language features compatible with **Java 1.8** to ensure that FastExcel can run in Java 1.8 or higher environments.
+To develop FastExcel, you need **Maven 3.8.1 or above** and **JDK (Java Development Kit) 17 or above**.
+Currently, it is recommended to use **Maven 3.9.0 or above** and **Java 21 or above** for the development environment.
+However, you must use **Java 1.8** compatible language features during compilation to ensure FastExcel can run in environments with Java 1.8 or above.

 > You can use tools such as [SDKMAN](https://sdkman.io/) to configure multiple versions of the Java toolchain.